Kia Carens

-The Kia Carens (기아 카렌스) is a compact car (C-segment) manufactured by Kia since 1999, spanning over four generations, and was marketed worldwide under various nameplates, prominently as the Kia Rondo.
-The initial three generations had a MPV body style and were marketed worldwide, with presence in its home country South Korea, in Europe, and North America since the second-generation.
-The fourth-generation model took a different approach in terms of design and targeted markets, as it was developed as a "strategic model" for the Indian market.
-It also adopts a crossover-inspired exterior design.
+The Kia Carens (기아 카렌스) is a compact MPV manufactured by Kia since 1999, spanning over four generations, and was marketed worldwide under various nameplates, prominently as the Kia Rondo.

+The initial three generations had an MPV body style.
+They were marketed worldwide, with presence in their home country, South Korea, in Europe, and North America since the second generation.

+The fourth-generation model came out in the end of 2021, retaining the MPV body style, with some different approach in terms of design and targeted markets, as it was developed as a "strategic model" for the Indian market, and it adopts a crossover-inspired exterior design.

 The name "Carens" derives from the word "car" and "renaissance", while the name "Rondo" derives from the musical term Rondo.

 First generation (RS/FJ; 1999)

 Kia debuted the first generation model of Carens, the RS series in May 1999.
 It is based on the same platform as the Kia Sephia.
 A facelift was issued in 2002.

 The model was discontinued in Australia in 2001, with production continuing elsewhere for the updated model which was launched in 2002.